 All new students must provide for adequate time to prepare for a term start and to acquire textbooks and other materials.
 On campus students must ensure sufficient time to arrive on campus by the start date of SOAR 098 Student Orientation and Academic Readiness.
-Therefore, an applicant must submit a complete application, including all required supporting documentation, no later than the application due date below:
+Therefore, a complete application package, including all required official supporting documentation, must be received by the Registrar's Office no later than the application due dates below:

-Domestic Undergraduate at least 5 business days prior to orientation International Undergraduate at least 15 business days prior to orientation Domestic Graduate at least 5 business days prior to orientation International Graduate at least 25 business days prior to orientation
+Domestic Undergraduate at least 10 business days prior to 1 st day of term International Undergraduate at least 20 business days prior to 1 st day of term Domestic Graduate at least 10 business days prior to 1 st day of term International Graduate at least 30 business days prior to 1st day of term